EDITOR’S NOTE (November 11, 2019): Edited for clarity.

 Southerners (like me) are famous for adding chopped onions to cornbread batter.
 This is one of my favorite seasoned cornbread recipes.
 Smells great while baking.
 Excellent with collards or turnip greens.

 My preferred brand of sweet onions.
-Not a paid endorsement nor have I received complimentary onions.
+This is not a paid endorsement nor have I received complimentary onions.
+I purchased this bag at my local grocery store.

 Enjoy the recipe!